kai5263499/restcraft-back/README.md

-# minecraft-rest
+# restcraft-backend

-Console wrapper for Minecraft server.
+Console wrapper for a Minecraft server

 ## Features